 Operating loss utilizationThere will be businesses with operating losses for this fiscal year.
 Losses can be carried back three years whether you are proprietor or an incorporated business.
 Note that many of the financial assistance received under the Canada Emergency Response Plan for ...
 Read More

 Canada is now into its 4th week of lockdown due to the Covid-19 pandemic and Vancouver small businesses are suffering as a result.
 Even businesses that are marginally impacted are suffering as well due to lack of staffing, delayed delivery, having to adapt to working remotely, etc. Right now, the uncertainty is high.
 We are not sure at all how many more weeks if not months the lockdown will continue.
 Even if the government ease on the lockdown, how long will it take for the ...
 Read More

 BC is now three weeks into the social distancing protocol.
 It is becoming more obvious that the distancing will go on for another month if not longer.
 With this acknowledgement, the financial cost of this pandemic will reach financial crisis level when said and done.
 I am already reading about long existing local brands closing their doors just three weeks into the social distancing.
 Some businesses are likely closing down strategically.
 After all, if we are ...
 Read More

 It is March 28, 2020 today.
 At the end of this week, BC government and Ottawa came up with some huge assistance for small businesses which I will cover here.
 I expect their response to only grow as time goes on and I will keep you abreast on new matters.
 First, Ottawa response and the official link is below. https://www.canada.ca/en/department-finance/economic-response-plan/covid19-businesses.html#wage_subsidies

-Parts of the Federal Response that impact small ...
+Parts of the Federal Response that impact small businesses like ...
 Read More

 Vancouver enjoyed excellent weather during the 2019 summer months without smoke to block the sunrays.